Kelly-Prone/Kelly-Prone/README.md

 ## I'm Kelly Prone, let me present a little about myself! :smile:

-I am a ```software engineering student```.
-I already have knowledge with web development, and you can see some of my projects here on Github.
-Passionate about Front-end, I'm always looking for new challenges and opportunities.
+I graduated in ```software engineering```.
+I have knowledge of web development, but I'm currently focused on C# and .Net

+You can see some of my projects here on Github.
+I am always looking for new challenges and work opportunities.

 In technology, we are always eternal learners! :star2: